 Per Alaska Statute 29.60.700, "Reimbursement for costs of municipal capital projects," the state shall allocate payment to municipalities for the reimbursement of qualified debt service issued to fund authorized municipal capital projects.
 This program is administered by the Department of Transportation and Public Facilities and is commonly referred to as the Transportation and Infrastructure Debt Service Reimbursement Authorization (TIDSRA).

-For these capital project reimbursements, funding is subject to appropriation, and other than certain reimbursements for the University of Alaska, no funding was provided in the fiscal year 2020 through 2022.
-As of June 30, 2022, approximately \$16.7 million of University and municipal general obligation bonds are eligible for the 100% reimbursement under the TIDSRA, with annual debt service of approximately \$3.6 million in fiscal year 2023, diminishing through final maturity in 2031.
+For these capital project reimbursements, funding is subject to appropriation, and other than certain reimbursements for the University of Alaska, no funding was provided in the fiscal year 2020 through 2022 budgets.
+The enacted fiscal year 2025 budget included a fully funded TIDSRA.